 Come and relax to the gentle rumble of a working watermill and enjoy some refreshments and home baked cakes using our own wholewheat flour.

 Milling demonstrations and wholewheat flour for sale, water permitting.
-Hopefully there should be plenty of water following the recent rains.
+Hopefully, despite the recent dry period, there should be plenty of water left over from last winter.

 General view of present mill.

 Click here to see a short film of the mill taken at a recent open day.